 Investments in open-end and closed-end investment companies, and other pooled investment vehicles, including any ETFs or money market funds, involve substantially the same risks as investing directly in the instruments held by these entities.
 However, the total return from such investments will be reduced by the operating expenses and fees of the investment company or ETF.
 A Fund must pay its pro rata portion of an investment company's or ETF's fees and expenses.
-To the extent the Adviser determines to invest Fund assets in other investment companies, the Adviser will have an incentive to invest in other investment vehicles sponsored or advised by the Adviser or a related party of the Adviser ("other DoubleLine funds") or other investment products sponsored or managed by DoubleLine or its related parties over investment companies or products and other business considerations.
+To the extent the Adviser determines to invest Fund assets in other investment companies, the Adviser will have an incentive to invest in other investment vehicles sponsored or advised by the Adviser or a related party of the Adviser or other investment products sponsored or managed by DoubleLine or its related parties over investment companies or products sponsored or managed by others and to maintain such investments once made due to its own financial interest in those products and other business considerations.
 For example, the Adviser or its related parties may receive fees based on the amount of assets invested in such other investment vehicles, which fees may be higher than the fees the Adviser receives for managing a Fund.
 Investment by a Fund in those other vehicles may be beneficial in the management of those other vehicles, by helping to achieve economies of scale or enhancing cash flows.
-The Funds' Advisers have agreed to reduce their advisory fees to the extent of advisory fees paid to an Adviser or its related parties by other investment vehicles in respect of assets of a Fund invested in those vehicles.
+The Funds' Adviser has agreed to reduce its advisory fees to the extent of advisory fees paid to the Adviser or its related parties by other investment vehicles in respect of assets of a Fund invested in those vehicles.
 This agreement will reduce, but will not eliminate, the conflicts described above.

 Any investment company or ETF in which a Fund invests may not achieve its investment objective or execute its investment strategy effectively, which may adversely affect the Fund's performance.
 Shares of a closed-end investment company or ETF may expose a Fund to risks associated with leverage and may trade at a premium or discount to the NAV of the closed-end fund's or the ETF's portfolio securities depending on a variety of factors, including market supply and demand.
 Money market mutual funds in which a Fund may invest are subject to Rule 2a-7 of the 1940 Act, and invest in a variety of short-term, high quality, dollar-denominated money market instruments.
 Money market funds are not designed to offer capital appreciation.
 In addition, certain money market funds may impose a fee upon the sale of shares or may temporarily suspend the ability of investors to redeem shares if such a fund's liquidity falls below required minimums, which may adversely affect a Fund's returns or liquidity.
 The acquisition of shares of a Fund by registered investment companies, and the acquisition by a Fund of shares of registered investment companies, are subject to the restrictions of Section 12(d)(1) of the 1940 Act, except as may be permitted by exemptive rules under the 1940 Act, including Rule 12d1-4.